padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

-# Learning Outcomes
+# Learning Outcome
-Sign up for an Earth Engine account, if you already do not have this.
+Sign up for an Earth Engine account, if you do not already have this.

 # Get Earth Engine Account